 Unlike the V8, where the bin is aligned vertically, the horizontal direction of the V10 dust cup means you’ll have to remove the wand before emptying the bin.

-It has a “point and shoot” approach where you point the vacuum on the bin before pushing down the lever.
+It features a “point and shoot” approach, where you simply point the vacuum at the bin and then press the lever.

 Yes, it has an extra step, but most of the contents come out of the bin, which is what matters, in my opinion.